ItsNickBarry/is-array-index/README.md

 npm install --save is-array-index
 ```

-The module contains a single function, which takes a single argument:
+The module contains a single function, which takes a possible Array index as an argument and returns whether it is valid:

 ```javascript
 let isArrayIndex = require('is-array-index');